KlausC/CommutativeRings.jl/README.md

     Zp = ZZmod{p,Int128}
 ```

-For general quotient classes and for polynomials there are convenient constructors, which
+For general factor rings and for polynomials there are convenient constructors, which
 look like the typical mathematical notation `R[:x,:y,...]` and `R / I`.
 Here the symbols `:x, :y` define the name of the variables of a uni-
 or multivariate polynomial ring over `R`. `I` is an ideal of R or an element of